Roho7/comp4024/README.md

 ## Message Body
 Just as in the **Subject**, use the past tense: "changed" not "change" nor "changes".
 The body should include the motivation for the change.
+This is **optional**, for when more information is needed to explain commit.

 ## Examples